 AboutThe Disability Employment Initiative (DEI) is currently in its eighth round of funding.
-The performance cycle for each round varies ranging from 36 to 42 months.
+The performance cycle for each round varies ranging from 36 to 42 months and each grant is awarded approximately $2 million.
 DEI is jointly funded with the Office of Disability Employment Policy (ODEP) and administered by the Employment and Training Administration (ETA).
 Through this joint funding effort, grant awards are made to state workforce agencies to help strengthen the capacity of American Job Centers to increase employment opportunities for people with disabilities.
-Each grant has been awarded approximately $2 million.

 Since 2010, the U.S. Department of Labor awarded grants to 55 projects in 30 states to improve education, training, and employment outcomes of youth and adults with disabilities totaling approximately $139 million.
 More recent DOL grants incorporate a Career Pathways focus that includes apprenticeship to align with the goals and objective of the Workforce Innovation and Opportunity Act (WIOA) and close the skills gap.
 DEI strategies include: